Ben-Jarvis/TEMP-crazy-tutorials-2024/docs/hardware_quickstart.rst

 For developing the code for the Crazyflie, you will first need to install Python 3.7+ if you don't have it yet.
 Then, you can clone and install the Crazyflie Python Library, to communicate with and control the Crazyflie.

-For both Ubuntu and Windows, you can create virtual python environment and install the library by running following commands in your terminal:
+For both Ubuntu and Windows, you can install the library by running following commands in your terminal:

 .. code-block:: bash

-    pip3 install virtualenv
-    virtualenv cf
-    source cf/bin/activate
     git clone https://github.com/bitcraze/crazyflie-lib-python.git
     cd crazyflie-lib-python
     git checkout tags/0.1.22 -b v0.1.22-branch
     pip3 install -e .

 Possible installation issues: 1.
 In Windows, if pip3 command is not found, then you need to use pip instead; 2.
 Useful `links <https://www.bitcraze.io/documentation/repository/crazyflie-clients-python/master/installation/install/>`_ to Python and pip issues on Windows.

-To deactivate the virtualenv when you are done, type 'deactivate'.
-However, you should have it **active when working** on the project, by simply running 'source cf/bin/activate'.

 The next step is to configure the radio driver: